 What is the space now?

-This area is enclosed by the court building, the Debtor’s Prison and the Female Prison.
+This area is enclosed by York Crown Court and York Castle Museum, made up of the Debtor’s Prison and the Female Prison.
 It currently has a roughly-circular grass area with a tree located centrally, and a tarmac road around this providing service access to the Museum and the courts.
 Outside this are paved areas, raised to form plinths to the court and female prison.

 What did the Castle Gateway Masterplan / York Castle Museum masterplan say?